 The Special Operations Division is directed by a Division Major.

-The Harrison County Sheriff’s Office typically employs German Shepherds, Rottweilers, and Labradors as service canines.
+The Harrison County Sheriff’s Department typically employs German Shepherds, Rottweilers, and Labradors as service canines.
 There are ten canines in the Canine Division, six of which are cross-trained for protection and narcotics detection.
-The Sheriff’s Office has one Labrador which is assigned to the School Resource Division and one Rottweiler assigned to the Harrison County Adult Detention Center.
+The Sheriff’s Department has one Labrador which is assigned to the School Resource Division and one Rottweiler assigned to the Harrison County Adult Detention Center.
 This Rottweiler is certified as a cell extraction canine.
-The Harrison County Sheriff’s Office also employs canines trained in explosives detection and protection.
+The Harrison County Sheriff’s Department also employs canines trained in explosives detection and protection.

 Sheriff’s canines literally save hundreds of man hours each year searching for criminal suspects and missing persons.
 The canines, with the use of their enhanced sense of smell, can search a location in a fraction of the time that it would take a deputy to do so on foot.
 Due to the speed in which a canine can complete the search, the deputies are able to return to full service in a much shorter time period.